Ebrahim-Ramadan/reactjs-memories-timeline/README.md

 <br>
 <br>
 <br>
-#### React-Redux toolkit use
+#### **React-Redux toolkit use**
 <br><br><br>
-in store/actions/follow-action.js, I defined the FollowON and FollowOFF functions as action creators, to be used in store/reducers/follow-reducer.js in the reducer func.
+**In store/actions/follow-action.js, I defined the FollowON and FollowOFF functions as action creators, to be used in store/reducers/follow-reducer.js in the reducer func.**
 <br>
 and same redux construction logic for bookmarks, likes, and so on
 <br><br>